josep112/rocketchat-whatsapp-integration/readme.md

 - [x] Send media messages from Rocket.chat to WhatApp (currently only images)
 - [x] Send media messages from WhatsApp to Rocket.Chat (media currently goes as links)
 - [ ] Integrate with other APIs. (e.g., [Wassenger](https://www.wassenger.com/))

+## Want to help me out?
+Feel free to open a pull request with a bug fix or a feature you think is interesting.